MarkusEhrlinger/Wind-Turbine-Analysis/README.md

 # Wind-Turbine-Analysis
-My ongoing project of a wind turbine SCADA data.
+My project of a wind turbine SCADA data.
 ------------------------------------------------

 #Data: